Body Positive Eating Disorder Therapist

 - And you want to work with a therapist who is body positive and weight neutral;

-- You want a therapist experienced in eating disorder recovery within the framework of Health at Every Size (HAES);
+- You want an experienced eating disorder therapist who works within the framework of Health at Every Size (HAES);

 - And you want to find a space that’s truly comfortable for you to be your full self.